What Are Some Reasons NOT To Travel With Kids? Pitfalls Of Family Travel

 memories from Rotorua, New Zealand

-I haven’t experienced travel with a child beyond 8 years old, but, based on my experiences, babies are the easiest age to travel with kids.
-Especially if you are breast feeding.
+I have traveled with children from babies up until they are teenagers, and based on my experiences, babies are the easiest age to travel with kids, especially if you are breast feeding.

 Mind you, it’s best you are a little flexible and easy going.
-If you’re so rigid with schedules and routines you’ll fall apart.
-If that’s the case, family travel period may not work for you.
+If you’re so rigid with schedules and routines, you’ll fall apart.
+If that’s the case, family travel may not work for you, period.

 I managed it because I loved the moments in between.
 They were filled with so much nourishing bonding time that it made the insanity moments worth it.